Why Every Kitchen Remodel Should Include a Fire Extinguisher

 Interestingly though, few kitchen remodel articles talk about fire extinguishers.
 That’s a shame because fire extinguishers can help put out minor fires before they become major.

-Are you thinking about remodeling your kitchen?
+Are you thinking about remodeling your kitchen with a kitchen remodeling contractor?
 If so, have you thought about adding a least one fire extinguisher to the space?
 You should.
 According to the London Fire Brigade, 60% of all residential structure fires begin in the kitchen.
 In fact, residential fires are more likely to start in the kitchen than any other room in the house.

 For that reason alone, every kitchen remodel should include at least one fire extinguisher.
 The extinguishers should be mounted at a location easily accessible to every member of the family.
 Furthermore, each member of the family should be instructed in the proper use of said fire extinguisher.